PADL/FlutterSwift/README.md

 FlutterSwift
 ============

-FlutterSwift is a Swift-native implementation of Flutter platform channels.
+FlutterSwift is a native Swift Flutter client wrapper and platform channel implementation.

-It's intended to be used on platforms where Swift is available but Objective-C and AppKit/UIKit are not, for example the [Sony Flutter embedder](https://github.com/sony/flutter-embedded-linux).
-It also provides an `async/await` API rather than using callbacks and dispatch queues.
+It is intended to be used on platforms where Swift is available but Objective-C and AppKit/UIKit are not, specifically the [Sony eLinux embedder](https://github.com/sony/flutter-embedded-linux).
+It also provides a more idiomatic asynchronous API which would not be possible in Objective-C.

- `FlutterDesktopMessenger` wraps the API in `flutter_messenger.h`.
-To allow development on Darwin platforms, `FlutterPlatformMessenger` is also provided which uses the existing platform binary messenger.
+The `FlutterDesktopMessenger` class wraps the API in `flutter_messenger.h`.
+However, to allow development on Darwin platforms, FlutterSwift also provides `FlutterPlatformMessenger` which wraps the existing platform binary messenger

-This repository will build the Sony embedded Linux Wayland engine as a submodule, but it doesn't at this time build the Flutter engine itself (this is assumed to be in `/opt/flutter-elinux/lib` or a downloaded build artifact) or a runner.
-In lieu of a runner, see [README.md](Examples/counter/swift/README.md) for some testing notes.
+This repository will build the Sony eLinux Wayland engine as a submodule, but it doesn't at this time build the Flutter engine itself (this is assumed to be in `/opt/flutter-elinux/lib` or a downloaded build artifact) or a runner.
+Currently there is no facility for automatically generating runners; in the interim, see [README.md](Examples/counter/swift/README.md) for some testing notes.

 Some examples follow.